yashwankhade5/anchor-to-rust-cpi/README.md

 ```

 4. Deploy the Rust contract to the blockchain:
-(change <filename>.so into the file genearted in  rust contract deploy folder  it would be having a name something nd end with .so)
+(replace <filename>.so with the actual file name generated in rust_contract/target/deploy/)
 ```bash
 solana program deploy ../rust_contract/target/deploy/<filename>.so
 ```